authelia/authelia/docs/deployment-production.md

 Ansible would be a very good candidate to automate the installation of such an infrastructure on bare metal.
 We would be more than happy to review any PR on that matter.

-Regarding Kubernetes, the right way to go would be to write a helm recipe.
+Regarding Kubernetes, the right way to go would be to write a Helm recipe.
 Again, we would be glad to review any PR implementing this.